seermedical/seer-py/README.md

 ## Authenticating

 To access data from the Seer platform you must first register for an account at https://app.seermedical.com/.
 You can then use seer-py to authenticate with the API.

-Create an instance of the `SeerAuth` class (defined in _auth.py_) and provide your email address and password using one of the following options:
+Create an instance of the `SeerAuth` class (defined in _auth.py_) and provide your email address and password using either of the following options:

-1. Pass them as arguments when instantiating the `SeerAuth` object.
+1. Pass them as arguments when instantiating a `SeerAuth` object.
-2. In your home directory, create a  _.seerpy/_ folder, and within it a file named _credentials_.
+2. In your local user directory, create a _.seerpy/_ folder with a file named _credentials_ in it.
 Save your email address on the first line and your password on the second line with no other text.
-3. If you don't use one of the previous options, you will be prompted for your email address and password in the terminal or Jupyter notebook before you can retrieve any data.
+3. If you don't use one of the previous options, you will be prompted to enter your email address and password in the terminal or Jupyter notebook before you can retrieve any data.

 ## Running with other API endpoints